Virginia Institute of Marine Science

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Delamure, S. L., & Skriabin, A. S. (1985) Achievements of Soviet scientists in investigations of the helminthofauna of marine animals of the world ocean.
 Translation Series.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/29
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/29